spraakbanken/swell-project/Error_code_book.md

 # Swell code book (taxonomy för correction annotation + examples) [under revision!]

 This code book contains the taxonomy for the SweLL-correction annotation.
 The codes are presented in alfabetical order with exemples.
-You find illustrations from the annotation tool for sevaral of the examples in the appendix to the code book.
+You also find illustrations from the annotation tool for sevaral of the examples in the appendix to the code book.

 ---
 ## C (consistence)